Ivanna1215/todos_test_framework/README.md

 ## Execution
 ### Build and open Cypress Test Runner
-1. Install dependencies within the project directory (allo folder on your local) `npm install`
+1. Install dependencies within the project directory (todo folder on your local) `npm install`

-2. Modify the cypress.config.js file to use 'https://allo.ua/' as the baseUrl
+2. Modify the cypress.config.js file to use 'https://todomvc.com/examples/react/#/ ' as the baseUrl
 3. Execute cypress on your local:

      `npm run cy:open`